wp-plugins/social-master/readme.txt

 The plugin is packed with many display options, in fact you can decide what buttons to show in the frontend and also the bubble per button that displays the number of social sharing.
 It will give your website or blog the needed social sharing viral boost while making your content look like a professional.

-Main Features: Must have viral share plugin - Asynchronous Load - Built-in html5- No Javascript - Facebook Like and Send, double punch action - Twitter Follow and Tweet - Google Plus - Tumbrl - Buffer - LinkedIn - Pinterest - Instagram - Youtube - StumbleUpon - MySpace - Reddit - Digg - Shortcode Framework ready, to publish inside pages and post
+Main Features: Must have viral share plugin - Asynchronous Load - Built-in html5- No Javascript - Facebook Like and Send, double punch action (adds facebook "og" properties to your theme if needed, og:site_name, og:type, og:url, og:title, og:description, og:image) - Twitter Follow and Tweet - Google Plus - Tumbrl - Buffer - LinkedIn - Pinterest - Instagram - Youtube - StumbleUpon - MySpace - Reddit - Digg - Shortcode Framework ready, to publish inside pages and post

 Social Master is currently the only plugin where users can decide which social network buttons to show and their order, yes you can order the buttons according to your social network priorities